raggleton/htcondenser/README.rst

 Monitoring jobs/DAGs
 --------------------

-If you submit your jobs as a DAG, then there is a simple monitoring tools, ``DAGstatus.py``.
+If you submit your jobs as a DAG, then there is a simple monitoring tools, ``DAGstatus``.
 See :doc:`dagstatus` for more details.

 A bit more detail